 Begin each session with an easy 10 minute warm up run.
 Start by doing 4 or 5 reps of 10 to 30 second uphill intervals.
 Recover between reps by walking down the hill and take 2 or 3 minutes rest.
 Gradually build up to 8 to 12 reps.

+"Hills.
+We love them.
+We hate them.
 They make us strong.
 They make us weak.
+Today I chose to embrace hills."

 - Hal Higdon, running writer and coach

-The long hill repeats program is designed to develop strength.
+The long hill repeats programis designed to develop strength.
 These intervals are meant to be done on longer, more shallow hills.

 Begin each session with an easy 10 minute warm up run.
 Start by doing 4 to 8 reps of 30 second uphill intervals with a 2 to 3 minute rest period between each interval.
 Build up to 4 to 8 reps of 60 second uphill intervals with 3 to 4 minutes rest.
 To add more intensity, build up to 4 to 6 reps of 90 second uphill intervals with 4 to 5 minutes rest for each interval.